MYK077/Python-Electron-Desktop/README.md

 ## To package the application

 I have already provided the packaged python executables file using py-installer.
-However to package activate the virtual env and run **pyinstaller api.py**.
+However to package, activate the virtual env and run **pyinstaller api.py**.
 To package the application use **electron-packager .** in terminal.
-In case the electron-packager does not work please install it globally using **npm install electron-packager -g**
+In case the electron-packager does not work please install it globally using **npm install electron-packager -g** and rerun **electron-packager .** , the windows executable folder of the application will be created.
+Go inside the folder and click on the executable desktop file.

 ## Automation Testing